Last updated: September 3, 2022

 Access: The North Overlook Trailhead can be found at the north end of the summit parking lot.
 This trail also connects to the 1.6 mile Saddle Rock Trail which leads to the Visitor Center.

 The North Platte River valley is six miles wide at this location.
 Before reservoirs were built, the flow of the river was much more variable and its channel was much wider than it is now.
-The stark, barren and deep ravines of the badlands was the reason why the wagon trains went through Mitchell Pass and did not follow between the bluff and river.
+The stark, barren and deep ravines of the badlands below were too difficult for wagons to traverse and forced wagon trains through Mitchell Pass instead.
 The badlands were formed from rapid erosion of a sedimentary layer known as the Brule formation.
 The Brule layer is quite soft and erodes easily, but, retains enough lime so that once the water leaves the surrounding sediment, it compacts and hardens leaving the moonscape.

 Two man-made intrusions visible from the North Overlook within the monument boundary pre-date the establishment of the national monument in 1919.
 The irrigation canals were dug in the 1880's to early 1900's, to provide the life for farming in the valley.
 In 1911, the Union Pacific Railroad crossed the badlands and transports coal from the Thunder Basin of north central Wyoming through the national monument.